Service Dogs for Depression: What You Need to Know

 Advanced Training

 Depending on the needs of the handler, advanced training may be necessary to perform more specialized tasks.
-This can include training for specific medical conditions, such as alerting the handler to low blood sugar levels or assisting with mobility issues.
+This can include training for specific medical conditions, such as interrupting the handler’s self-harming behaviors or assisting with taking medication.

 Getting Help Training Your Service Dog for Depression